 Crème de Cacao is a chocolate or cocoa liqueur that comes in either a clear or caramel-brown shade.
 Despite the word “crème” in it, it doesn’t have any dairy, the term is meant to reflect the smoothness of the drink.

 - most notably, the Brandy Alexander, in which brandy replaces the gin, and which has proven to be more popular than the original

 I fancied making a Christmas cocktail.
 I went about it back to front though; I thought of the name, then created the cocktail!
 Christmas Alexander seemed like a cool name that just stuck and refused to be left alone.
 It even chased me in my dreams!

 The result?
 The Christmas Alexander is a delicious blend of creamy chocolate devil in disguise.
-It goes down so smoothly and tastes so perfectly innocent, that you’ll finish the glass before you know it, then realise maybe you should have sipped the damn thing!
-So impress your guests this holiday season with this very merry festive drink!
+It goes down so smoothly and tastes so perfectly innocent because of the cream.
+You’ll finish the glass before you know it, then realise maybe you should have sipped the damn thing!
+Because it’s gone straight t your head!

 Let’s get mixing, shall we?